 A lot of bloggers choose BlueHost and GoDaddy when they first start but they were epic fails for me.
+My site crashed and it was just an overall bad experience for me.
 I switched to SiteGround a few months after I started my blog and it has been nothing short of AMAZING!
 From customer service to site performance, I’ve had 0 complaints about SiteGround hosting.
 They have a live chat feature (which I may or may not have overused at times) and respond fairly quickly to support questions.
 Not to mention, the price is beyond inexpensive.
 Check them out.
 I highly recommend them.

 Choose a Blog Theme

 Now it’s time to decorate your new home!
 Installing a blog theme is easy and fun once you’ve found one you like.
 You can either choose a free theme or choose a premium one made specifically for food blogs.
 There are several on the market that a quick Google search can find for you.
 The one I currently use on this site is Kale Pro.
 This theme you see before you is completely customizable, super easy to setup or migrate and lightweight.
 Great typography, emphasis on your photos, and it has some great areas to showcase some of your most important content!
 Above all, it’s affordable which is great when you’re first starting out. :)